Experienced Wake County DWI Attorneys Discuss DWI Appeals and the Appellate Process in North Carolina.

 You should exercise caution when deciding to appeal, however, because if convicted and sentenced in Superior Court, the sentence may be different and you will not have the option of reverting to the original District Court sentence.

 Whether a jury trial in Superior Court is right for you depends on the facts of your particular DWI.
-At Kurtz & Blum, we ensure that you talk through the pros and cons of appeal with your attorney and then together, you and your attorney can decide if an appeal from District to Superior Court is appropriate in your case.
-At Kurtz & Blum, we’re familiar and experienced in both District and Superior Court DWI trials.
+At Kurtz & Blum, PLLC, we ensure that you talk through the pros and cons of appeal with your attorney and then together, you and your attorney can decide if an appeal from District to Superior Court is appropriate in your case.
+At Kurtz & Blum, PLLC, we’re familiar and experienced in both District and Superior Court DWI trials.

 Appealing beyond Superior Court is an extremely expensive affair.
 Unlike Superior Court, the Court of Appeals and the Supreme Court will not review the facts from your DWI.
 Instead, these appellate courts decide whether the judge in your Superior Court trial made errors of law that were so significant that another result might have occurred if the judge had made the correct decision during the first trial.
 Your appellate lawyer will argue that mistakes in the legal system led to your wrongful conviction by the jury, and thus your case should be either dismissed or reheard for purposes of trial or sentencing.